 Stroll around the Old Port (Vieux-Port de Montréal)

-Located on the edge of Old Montreal, Old Port (Vieux-Port de Montréal) is among the top places to see in Montreal for tourists.
-The area stretches about two kilometres along the banks of the St. Lawrence River, and was once the city’s main trading port.
+The Old Port area stretches about two kilometres along the banks of the St. Lawrence River.
+In Montreal’s heyday, it was the city’s main trading port.

-If you’re looking to catch some big views of the city on your trip to Old Port, be sure to hop onto the La Grande Roue de Montréal.
-This 60-metre-high Ferris wheel is the largest observation wheel in Canada and delivers 360-degree views over the city centre and the St. Lawrence River.
+Looking to catch some big views of the city on your trip to Old Port?
+Hop onto the La Grande Roue de Montréal.
+This 60-metre-high Ferris wheel is the largest observation wheel in Canada.
+A spin on it will deliver 360-degree views over the city centre and the St. Lawrence River.

 Marvel at Notre-Dame Basilica

-Located on Place d’Armes on the edge of Montreal’s old town, Notre-Dame Basilica is one of Canada’s most recognizable landmarks and one of the top things to see in Montreal.
+Notre-Dame Basilica is one of Canada’s most recognizable landmarks and one of the top things to see in Montreal.
+Notre-Dame Basilica sits upon Place d’Armes on the edge of Montreal’s old town.

-Although Montreal isn’t short on beautiful churches, Notre-Dame is something special.
-The exterior is built in a stunning symmetrical Gothic Revival style, but it’s the inside that will truly take your breath away.
+Beautiful churches aren’t rare Montreal, but Notre-Dame is special.
+The exterior is built in a stunning symmetrical Gothic Revival style.
+It’s the inside, though, that’ll take your breath away.

-As you enter the main hall of the church, you’ll be immediately greeted by a lofty stained-glass dome flanked by intricate religious sculptures along the walls and a spectacular 7,000-pipe organ.
+Entering the main hall of the church, you’re greeted by a lofty stained-glass dome.
+It’s flanked by intricate religious sculptures along the walls.
+You’ll also see a spectacular 7,000-pipe organ.

-To get the most out of your church visit, book yourself onto a guided tour in English.
+To get the most out of your visit to the church, book yourself onto a guided tour in English.

 Gaze upon the city from above at Mont-Royal

-Plenty of greenery awaits in Canada’s second-biggest city, but no park in Montreal is more worthy of your attention than Mont-Royal.
+Plenty of greenery awaits in Canada’s second-biggest city.
+No park in Montreal is more worthy of your attention though than Mont-Royal.

-Spreading out over 200 hectares and enjoying the highest point in Montreal, Mont-Royal present a relaxing escape from the bustle of the city below.
+Mont-Royal spreads out over 200 hectares and enjoys the highest point in Montreal.
+The park presents a relaxing escape from the bustle of the city below.
+It’s a favourite recreation spot for Montrealers.

 Relax in the Montreal Botanical Garden

-While Montreal isn’t short on great greenspaces, one of the best things to do in Montreal is to explore the Montreal Botanical Garden.
+Looking for more great greenspaces in Montreal?
+One of the best things to do in Montreal is to explore the Montreal Botanical Garden.

-Long considered one of the finest botanical gardens in the world, the 80-year-old garden assembles a collection of 22,000 plant species within its 30 themed gardens and 10 greenhouses.
+The 80-year-old garden is one of the finest botanical gardens in the world.
+Within its 30 themed gardens and 10 greenhouses, it assembles over 22,000 plant species.

 Wandering about the Montreal Botanical Garden is like taking a trip around the world.
-The different areas & exhibitions of the garden invite you to explore the native flora of different world regions including Asia and, of course, North America.
+The garden’s areas invite you to explore the native flora of several world regions.
+The largest exhibitions include Asia, and, of course, North America.

-In the area adjacent to the gardens you’ll also find a handful of other Montreal top points of interest including the Space for Life, Montreal Insectarium, the Biodome, and Montreal Olympic Park.
+In the area next to the gardens you’ll also find a handful of other Montreal top points of interest.
+Attractions include Space for Life, Montreal Insectarium, the Biodome, and Montreal Olympic Park.

 Grab fresh produce at Jean-Talon Market

-Opened in 1933 in Montreal’s Little Italy neighbourhood, Jean-Talon Market is one of the largest open-air markets in North America and among the most interesting places to visit in Montreal.
+Jean-Talon Market opened in 1933 in Montreal’s Little Italy neighbourhood.
+It’s one of the largest open-air markets in North America and among the most interesting places to visit in Montreal.

-Jean-Talon Market is the perfect escape in Montreal for both culture lovers and foodies.
-The merchant stalls here offer a wide array from fresh produce and international & local Quebec specialities including fresh local fruits & vegetables, artisan cheese & meats, and herbs & spices.
+Jean-Talon Market is the perfect escape in Montreal for culture lovers & foodies.
+The merchant stalls here offer a wide array from fresh produce and international & local Quebec specialities.
+You’ll find fresh local fruits & vegetables, artisan cheese & meats, and herbs & spices.

-Aside from picking up fresh-to-eat food, Jean-Talon Market offers a number of workshops and demonstrations to help get patrons better acquainted with the Montreal food scene.
+Aside from picking up fresh-to-eat food, Jean-Talon Market offers several workshops and demonstrations.
+They help get patrons better acquainted with the Montreal food scene.

 Browse the Montreal Museum of Fine Arts

-Featuring over 44,000 works of art, the Montreal Museum of Fine Arts (Musée des beaux-arts de Montréal) isn’t just one of the best museums in Montreal but among Canada’s most eminent art galleries.
+The Montreal Museum of Fine Arts (Musée des beaux-arts de Montréal) features over 44,000 works of art.
+It’s not just one of the best museums in Montreal, but on of Canada’s most eminent art galleries.

-As you peruse the museum, you’ll find thousands of paintings from local, national, and European artists.
-There’s also a wide array of historical artifacts here celebrating the history of Quebec and Canada.
+Perusing the museum, you’ll find thousands of paintings from local, national, and European artists.
+Historical artifacts celebrating the history of Quebec and Canada also await.

-Even if you’re not interested in browsing its exhibition, the architecture of the museum’s buildings—spanning several different styles from neoclassical to modern—are worth checking out.
+Not interested in browsing art exhibitions?
+The architecture of the museum’s buildings is also worth checking out.
+It spans several different styles from neoclassical to modern.

 After your visit to the Museum of Fine Arts, slip next door to Crescent Street, one of Montreal’s most popular eating & drinking streets.